ysngshn/ojax/docs/_sources/quickstart.rst

   specified explicitly in any case.

 In the last pattern, :meth:`ojax.child` / :meth:`ojax.aux` /
-:meth:`ojax.ignore` are variants of :obj:`dataclasses.field` that also specifies how an OTree should handle a field as a PyTree.
+:meth:`ojax.ignore` / :meth:`ojax.ignore` are variants of
+:obj:`dataclasses.field` that also specifies how an OTree should handle a field as a PyTree.
 Let's discuss this point further.

 Field types for OTree
 ---------------------